abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

         to find a solution to the n-queens problem with local search.
 It might sound complicated but it really isn't.

-        ..  [#relaxing_constraints] Relaxing a constraint in a model means that you remove this constraint or weaken it.
+        ..  [#relaxing_constraints] Relaxing a constraint means that you remove this constraint or weaken it.
+For instance, you can replace :math:`x_1 \leqslant 1` by :math:`x_1 \leqslant 2`.
+This last constraint is weaker than the first
+            one because it allows more solutions to the problem.
+Of course, you preferably weaken constraints in a meaningful way!

-    2.  **they improve locally this solution**:
+    2.  **They improve locally this solution**:

         This is the tricky part to understand.
 Improvements to the initial solution are done *locally*.
 This means that you need to define a *neighborhood* (explicitly or implicitly) for a given solution and a way to explore this